ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2025/manger-misunderstanding.md

   - Adult Education
 ---

 For the first week of Advent, I led our church's Adult Education hour with a look at the birth narratives in Luke.
-Below are an adapted version of my notes.
+Below is an adapted version of my notes.

 ## Credit